erikjagnandan/F1TenthTeam8FinalProject/README.md

 - All of the raw training data collected from the car is contained in the directories `f1tenth_nerf/may_2_frames` and `f1tenth_nerf/slow_frames` as individual images, and in the various .mp4 files within the `f1tenth_nerf` directory as videos.
 To preprocess the video data with COLMAP, we ran the command `ns-process-data video --data {path to video.mp4} --output-dir {path to output directory}`.
 Thus, for each video `output_VIDEO_NAME.mp4`, we created a directory `f1tenth_nerf/outputs_VIDEO_NAME` containing all of the COLMAP data for the frames in that video.

-- Then we trained the NeRF for a selected folder of COLMAP data by running the command `ns-train nerfacto --data {path to output directory, same as above}`.
+- Then we trained the NeRF for a selected directory of COLMAP data by running the command `ns-train nerfacto --data {path to output directory, same as above}`.
 This would create a new directory in the `f1tenth_nerf/outputs` directory, containing config files from which the NeRFs could be viewed by running `ns-viewer --load-config {path to config file listed in terminal output during training}`.

 - We rendered many frames from the NeRFs to generate our training images, and these are held in the `f1tenth_nerf/renders` directory.
 This directory contains both subdirectories containing the individual rendered frames, as well as videos of the NeRF environments.